harlanhaskins/Personal-Site/_posts/2015-04-26-on-opinionated-tools.markdown

 This convenience breaks down when running in production.

 Let's look at some examples.
 Say, for example, you're writing an integer arithmetic library.
+A contrived example, I'm aware, but bear with me.
 Dynamic languages like Python mean you can get started really quickly!

 ```python
 def add(first, second):